Managing Alpine Linux Based Container Images With Renovate

 Thanks to the Renovate team for their help sorting out this solution.

-As noted above, there is not strict versioning in container image tags, so investigating tags I was concerned about tracking revealed the following list:
+As noted in the preceding example, there is not strict versioning in container image tags, so investigating tags of interest in tracking revealed the following list:

 docker:23.0.6-alpine3.17